 - Use the elastic band to tie the top of the pens together.

-- Separate them out and attach together with the blu tack.
+- Separate the pens out and attach together with the blu tack.

 - Attach a hexbug to the side using a bit more blu tack.